 - Indoor air quality (IAQ) requirements (§150.0(o)1C, D, or F) do not apply to additions of 1,000 ft2 or less that are not a new dwelling unit.

 - Photovoltaic (PV) requirements do not apply to additions/alterations.

-Accessory Dwelling Units- New Rules and What They Mean for Homeowners#5 above is a key allowance to keep in mind.
-All ADUs are treated as additions when it comes to the energy code. #5 allows new construction of ADUs to occur without adding solar to the ADUs.
+#5 above is a key allowance to keep in mind.
+Most ADUs are treated as additions when it comes to the energy code. #5 allows most ADUs to occur without adding solar to the ADUs.
+The exception is newly constructed detached ADUs.
 This also applies to any size addition you are building.

 If you are interested in learning more about the recent changes to ADUs, reference our previous article here.

 If you have questions about the energy code, or input on your energy code encounters, please leave us a comment!